SylvanusOlufemi/NextGen-Churn-Blockchain-API/README.md

-# NextGen-Churn-Blockchain-API
+# 📈 Next-Gen Churn Intelligence: ML & Blockchain for Predictive Retention (SDG 8 & 9)
 Integrates Machine Learning (Gradient Boosting) for predictive customer churn with a simulated Blockchain Ledger for immutable recording of retention decisions (SDG 8/9).
-# 📈 Next-Gen Churn Intelligence: ML & Blockchain for Predictive Retention (SDG 8 & 9)

 ## Project Overview
+NextGen-Churn-Blockchain-API
 The Next-Gen Churn Intelligence project introduces an innovative framework that integrates Machine Learning (ML) and Distributed Ledger Technology (Blockchain) to develop a transparent and effective customer retention strategy tailored for subscription-based businesses in emerging economies.
 This initiative aims to transition from reactive customer service models to proactive, personalized interventions, enhancing economic stability and fostering technological trust in line with Sustainable Development Goals (SDG) 8 (Decent Work and Economic Growth) and SDG 9 (Industry, Innovation, and Infrastructure).

 ## 📊 Key Impact & Verifiable Metrics